All Episodes

 And in fairness to him, it's not just him.

-The th large parts of Europe are dependent for their energy on Russia.
+Large parts of Europe are dependent for their energy on Russia.

-So it's not it's not just Obama.
+So it's not just Obama.

 Don't do anything too obvious.

-And somehow something obvious happened.
+And somehow, something obvious happened.

-Uh there's nothing for him in that.
+There's nothing for him in that.

 That actually gets to the reality of the situation in this world today, the fragility of civilization.

-This isn't some third world uh air route.
+This isn't some third world air route.

-your passenger jet can be blown out of the sky, and uh your tourists, your businessmen, uh your vice president, your corporate vice president, your little kid going off on a school trip to Kuala Lumpa, uh can be blown out over the uh the sky over Europe in the year twenty fourteen.
+And your tourists, your businessmen, your vice president, your corporate vice president, your little kid going off on a school trip to Kuala Lumpur can be blown out over the sky over Europe in the year 2014.

-That is the real that's the fragility of civilization in the reset world of Barack Obama and Hillary Clinton.
+That's the fragility of civilization in the reset world of Barack Obama and Hillary Clinton.

 And if we weren't talking about that, we'd be talking about the rest of the map.

-Uh Tripoli Airport, I was at Tripoli Airport a few years ago.
+I was at Tripoli Airport a few years ago.

-It's like a f say what you like about Colonel Gaddafi, but he ran a pretty nice airport, actually, as these things go.
+It's like a say what you like about Colonel Gaddafi, but he ran a pretty nice airport, actually, as these things go.

-Uh and it's uh it's now closed.
+And it's now closed.

 All the planes have been blown up.

-There's uh the the rebels I don't know which rebels they are.
+The rebels, I don't know which rebels they are.

 Are they the rebels we supported or the rebels we don't support?